Last Updated on August 5, 2022

-So, in winter time, I might put sweet potatoes, black beans, and kale in my tacos, but in the summer I’ll put peppers and onions and pinto beans.
+So, in wintertime, I might put sweet potatoes, black beans, and kale in my tacos, but in the summer, I’ll put peppers, onions, and pinto beans.

 I recommend writing out a list of the cuisines you like to make and eat throughout the week, as well as what core ingredients you’d need to make them.

 For instance, when it comes to making Mexican food, I like to make sure that I have tortillas, tortilla chips, salsa, beans, etc., on hand.

 Then I can change the produce to reflect the season.
 To me, it’s important to prep tons of in season veggies.

 Maybe you like to make Indian food, American food, Italian food, whatever type of food you like to make – you know how to keep your pantry and spice cabinet stocked so you can make any food your heart desires.

 I like to prep several carbs — maybe it’s rice, pasta, quinoa, or sweet potatoes.
 For me, proteins will include lentils, beans, and hummus.